Here in Walworth County, Wisconsin, one in six families suffer from food insecurity and intermittent hunger.

 Churches and other organizations hosting community meals may also acquire the necessary food items they need from the Pantry based on availability.

 Our success is measured in the number of people we can help with the quality of programs and services we provide.
-These programs are fueled by our dedicated staff, caring volunteers and generous donors like you.
+These programs are fueled by our dedicated and caring volunteers and generous donors like you.